Schw4lbe/jizo-noods/README.md

 - create printview for menu out of database for easy transition to location
 - cms integration
 - combine starters and soups component only difference is category/type
+- BUG: if page is scrolled down a certain amount popup not vissible always in center of screen -> leads to user not beeing able to accept cookies and therefore cant navigate on page

 ## Backlog